orhun/personal-blog/content/automated-rust-releases.md

       update:
 ```

-Lastly, we need to create an account on https://mergify.com and add our GitHub repository to the dashboard:
+Then, we need to create an account on https://mergify.com, setup GitHub integration (Integrations > GitHub > Configure) and add our repository:

 <center>

 ![mergify dashboard](/mergify-dashboard.png)

 </center>

+Lastly, we need to enforce a GitHub repository branch protection rule by enabling `Require status checks to pass` and adding a check for `Mergify Merge Protections` (see the [Mergify documentation](https://docs.mergify.com/merge-protections/setup/)).

 Now `Mergify` will start to process the open pull requests: